 Summary:

 In September 2021, during the UN General Assembly’s annual meeting, the Prime Minister of the Republic of Vanuatu, Hon.
 Bob Loughman Weibur, announced that the country would build a coalition of States to seek an advisory opinion on climate change from the International Court of Justice (ICJ).
-As of February 2023, the initiative had received support from 105 co-sponsoring states.
+The initiative received support from a large number of co-sponsoring states.

 In July 2022, Vanuatu’s Minister of Climate Change, Hon.
 Silas Bule Melve, clarified the country’s ambitions for the advisory opinion.
 He stated that “[t]his is not a court case, and we do not seek to assign blame.
 But we do seek a credible way to bolster climate ambition moving forward to save the Paris Agreement and our blue planet”.
 The Republic’s legal team in this endeavor is led by Julian Aguon and Margaretha Wewerinke-Singh of the Pacific law firm Blue Ocean Law.

-The resolution, which is open for co-sponsorship until its projected adoption by the General Assembly on 29 March 2023, decides, in accordance with Article 96 UN Charter, to request the ICJ, pursuant to Article 65 of its Statute, to render an advisory opinion on the following question:
+The resolution was adopted by the UN General Assembly on 29 March 2023.
+It decided, in accordance with Article 96 UN Charter, to request the ICJ, pursuant to Article 65 of its Statute, to render an advisory opinion on the following question:

 “Having particular regard to the Charter of the United Nations, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the United Nations Framework Convention on Climate Change, the Paris Agreement, the United Nations Convention on the Law of the Sea, the duty of due diligence, the rights recognized in the Universal Declaration of Human Rights, the principle of prevention of significant harm to the environment and the duty to protect and preserve the marine environment,